christophejunke/bricabrac/sdl2/event-loop/README.md

 The DEFINE-WINDOWEVENT-MACRO defines one macro for each subtype of windowevents, making it possible to directly destructure an SDL2 event as a specific kind of window event.
+For example:

+    (define-windowevent-macro with-window-event-moved :windowevent-moved)

-For example: WITH-WINDOW-EVENT-LEAVE can be used as follows:
+Then, WITH-WINDOW-EVENT-MOVE can be used as follows:

     (with-window-event-moved (e :x x :y y :window-id w) (print (list (get-window-title w) x y)))